AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

 It is recommended that you setup XtendWeb cluster on CentOS7 with latest cPanel (v64 as of writing this).

-We do support CentOS6, but it is less tested and has some disadvantages like stunnel startup script is lacking in CentOS6 .
+We do support CentOS6, but it is less tested and has some disadvantages like stunnel startup script is lacking in CentOS6.

-XtendWeb cluster needs atleast 2 servers.
+XtendWeb cluster needs at least 2 servers.
 Only one of the server need a valid cPanel license

-Cluster provide horizontal scalability for web applications using DNS loadbalancing .
+The cluster provides horizontal scalability for web applications using DNS load balancing.

-It is highly recommended that the servers be on different geographic regions ( eg: master in US , slave in UK ) and use different providers.
+It is highly recommended that the servers be in different geographic regions ( eg: master in the US, slave in the UK ) and use different providers.
-The golden rule is - Dont keep all your eggs in the same basket.
+The golden rule is - Don't keep all your eggs in the same basket.

-All communication between master and slave is TLS encrypted and is therefore safe .
+All communication between master and slave is TLS encrypted and is therefore safe.
-The master and slave just need to be able to connect via internet.
+The master and slave just need to be able to connect via the internet.

 The recommended way to upgrade to XtendWeb cluster from cPanel is setting up the cluster and migrating the websites over rather than setting up cluster on the existing server.